Brown Recluse Spider

 The violin-like markings on the desert species are less obvious, but the bite, though not usually life-threatening, should be considered dangerous and can lead to severe tissue damage.
 Recluse spiders have also been reported in areas outside this range, sometimes hitchhiking in luggage or inadvertently sent in packaging.

 - What are the symptoms of a brown recluse spider bite?

-- How can I keep brown recluse spiders out of my home and yard?
+- How do you keep brown recluse spiders out of your home and yard?